 DIY Low Tunnel

-In order to build your own low tunnel, you will need a hole digger, 10′ lengths of 1/2” PVC pipe, 10′ width of row cover material and/or greenhouse plastic.
+In order to build your own low tunnel or hoop house, you will need a hole digger, 10′ lengths of 1/2” PVC pipe, 10′ width of row cover material and/or greenhouse plastic.

 1. Prepare your garden bed.
 The width of the bed should be 5 feet.
 The length depends on the size you want your bed to be.
 The length of your bed will determine the number of PVC pipe lengths you need.